chapel-lang/chapel/doc/technotes/dsi.rst

   The fields ``rank``, ``idxType``, ``stridable`` are the attributes of the corresponding Chapel domain.
-(They could be replaced with parenthesesless functions of the same names and param/type intents.)
+(They could be replaced with parentheses-less functions of the same names and param/type intents.)

   The field ``dist`` must contain a reference to the ``GlobalDistribution`` object